What Is a Wind Mitigation Inspection?

 All the windstorm-withstanding features the inspector looks for may seem like minor details, but they make a world of difference when a windstorm or hurricane strikes.
 The appropriate wind mitigation features can be the difference between your home weathering the storm and a total rebuild.

-That’s why Kin agents highly recommend investing in wind mitigation features and getting a wind inspection.
+That’s why Kin agents highly recommend investing in wind mitigation features and getting a windstorm mitigation inspection.

 How Much Money Can You Save with Wind Mitigation?